monk-io/docs/docs/community/content.md

 # Content Creation

-Monk Contributor Program rewards individuals who share their knowledge and spread the word about Monk on the internet.
+MonkOS Contributor Program rewards individuals who share their knowledge and spread the word about MonkOSOS on the internet.

 :::success Earn up to $300 per article or video!

 If you:
-- wrote a blog post or an article referring to Monk,
+- wrote a blog post or an article referring to MonkOS,
-- recorded a tutorial video on how to use Monk,
+- recorded a tutorial video on how to use MonkOS,
-- live-steramed yourself using Monk,
+- live-steramed yourself using MonkOS,
-- did a podcast episode about Monk,
+- did a podcast episode about MonkOS,
-- mentioned Monk on social media and people liked it,
+- mentioned MonkOS on social media and people liked it,

-then Monk Contributor Program is for you, read on! 😀
+then MonkOS Contributor Program is for you, read on! 😀

 :::